jobrouter/php-rest-client/docs/usage.rst

 #.
 Line 6: Require the autoloading file, so the classes are found and can be
    used.

 #.
-Lines 8-11: Define a :php:`ClientConfiguration` object with the base URL, the
+Lines 8-11: Define a :ref:`ClientConfiguration <api-clientconfiguration>`
-   username and the password for your JobRouter installation.
+   object with the base URL, the username and the password for your JobRouter installation.

 #.
 Line 13: Overrides the default lifetime of the JSON Web Token in seconds.
-   The default value is 600 seconds - if you are fine with this, you can omit this.
+   The default value is 600 seconds - if you are fine with this, you can omit calling the method.
 As the configuration object is immutable, a new instance of the configuration is returned.

 #.
-Line 16: Now instantiate the RestClient with the configuration object.
-During
+Line 16: Now instantiate the :ref:`RestClient <api-restclient>` with the
-   the instantiation the client will authenticate against the JobRouter installation.
+   configuration object.
+During the instantiation the client will authenticate against the JobRouter installation.

 #.
 Line 17: As there can be errors during the initialisation - like a typo in
    the base URL or wrong credentials embed the initialisation into a :php:`try`/:php:`catch` block.
 The thrown exception is by default an implementation of the :php:`ExceptionInterface`.
-It encapsulates sometimes another exception, you'll get it with :php:`->getPrevious()`.
+The exception encapsulates sometimes another exception, you'll get it with :php:`->getPrevious()`.
 Of course, you can also catch by :php:`\Exception` or :php:`\Throwable`.

 After the initialisation part you can now request the needed data or store some data.
 You can make as many requests as you want, but keep in mind: When the